The farm life is a rewarding one in FS22

 The farming saga continues with FS22

 Farming Simulator is a farming sim video game series first developed by Giants Software and published by Focus Home Interactive back in 2008.
-In it, you play as a farmer who must earn money to fix up their farmhouse and various machinery in order to sustain their living expenses.
-You primarily do so by harvesting crops and selling them, but you can also raise livestock and even dabble in forestry
+In it, you play as a farmer who must earn money to fix up their farmhouse and various machinery to sustain their living expenses.
+You primarily do so by harvesting crops and selling them, but you can also raise livestock and even dabble in forestry.

 What vehicles are going to be in FS 22?